NoharOSP/Perfect_Works_Build/README.md

 Bart:
 - WhippaSnappa: +6 to +8.
 - CobraCracka: +5 to +9.
-- Serpent Sting: +7 to +10, add 'Inflict Confusion on hit' (to be included)
+- Serpent Sting: +7 to +10, add 'Inflict Confusion on hit'
-- Black Snake: +7 to +12, add 'Lower Ether Def' (to be included)
+- Black Snake: +7 to +12, add 'Lower Ether Def'
-- Silver Blood: +8 to +14, add 'Inflict Silence on hit' (to be included)
+- Silver Blood: +8 to +14, add 'Inflict Silence on hit'
-- Whip-Lasher: +10 to +16, add 'Inflict Poison on hit' (to be included)
+- Whip-Lasher: +10 to +16, add 'Inflict Poison on hit'
-- Desert Worm: +12 to +18, add 'Inflict Confusion on hit' (to be included)
+- Desert Worm: +12 to +18, add 'Inflict Confusion on hit'
-- Sonic Wave: +14 to +24, add 'Lower Ether Def' (to be included)
+- Sonic Wave: +14 to +24, add 'Lower Ether Def'
-- Wonder Whip: +16 to +28, add 'Inflict Silence on hit' (to be included)
+- Wonder Whip: +16 to +28, add 'Inflict Silence on hit'
 - Thor’s Thunda: +20 to +34
 - Death Adder: +24 to +30, Add ‘Inflict Stop on hit’